-- Let's start with these two greedy algorithms that date back to 1966 and 1969 papers. - These are good starting points since (preceding NP-completeness) Graham conjectured that these are hard (requiring exponential time) problems to compute optimally but for which there were worst case approximation ratios (although he didn't use that terminology). - This might then be called the start of worst case approximation algorithms.
-One could also even consider this to be the start of online algorithms and competitive analysis (although one usually refers to a 1985 paper by Sleator and Tarjan as the seminal paper in this regard). - Moreover, there are some general concepts to be observed in this work and even after nearly 50 years still many open questions concerning the many variants of makespan problems.
+- Let's start with these two greedy algorithms that date back to 1966 and 1969 papers. - These are good starting points since (preceding NP-completeness) Graham conjectured that makspan is a hard (requiring exponential time) problem to compute optimally but for which there were worst case approximation ratios (although he didn't use that terminology). - This might then be called the start of worst case approximation algorithms.
+One could also even consider this to be the start of online algorithms and competitive analysis (although one usually refers to a 1985 paper by Sleator and Tarjan as the seminal paper in this regard). - Moreover, there are some general concepts to be observed in this work and even after nearly 50 years, there are still open questions concerning the many variants of makespan problems.